AVAHC4/ENGGBOT/PROJECT_DESCRIPTION.md

 - Created API endpoint for speech-to-text processing
 - Implemented browser-based audio recording and processing
 - Updated UI to include microphone controls with visual feedback

+### Current Issues
+- **Streaming Implementation**: The chat interface currently lacks end-to-end streaming responses.
+While the backend supports streaming via the Chutes AI API, the frontend implementation is non-streaming.
+- **Supabase Connectivity**: The project is experiencing connectivity issues with Supabase, requiring further investigation and resolution.

 ---
 *This document will be updated as the project evolves*